lincc-frameworks-mask-incubator/gundam/docs/introduction.rst

 completion you will certainly love this.

-While you can create an input parameter dictionary from scratch, it is far easier to use :func:`gundam.pakcpars` to create a skeleton with default values, and then customize it to your needs.
+While you can create an input parameter dictionary from scratch, it is far easier to use :func:`gundam.packpars` to create a skeleton with default values, and then customize it to your needs.
 For example

 .. code-block:: python